dmacneill/AxisID/README.md

 `image_dir` is the path to the training images, assumed to be JPEG or TIFF images, and `angles_path` is the path to the labels file with rows of labels in the format: *basename, axis_angle, count*.
 This format allows pre-computed data augmentation with the following convention: for each *basename* there should be *count* images in `image_dir` with names *basename-n*.jpg or *basename-n*.tif, where *n* ranges from 0 to *count*-1.
 To see the full list of arguments, call `python train.py -h`.
 Arguments can be passed via file using `@` as a prefix.

 The other script is ```test_model.py``` which allows easy testing on the test set, or re-evaluation on the training set.
-It is called as:
+It is run from the command line using:

 ```
 python test_model.py --image_dir images --annotation_dir annotations --weights_path path_to_model